 - If you do have any left over, put them into a sealed container.
 They will keep for a couple of days stored out on the counter top.

-What Can I Do With Brussels Sprouts Hearts?
+What Can I Do With Brussels Sprout Hearts?

-Don't just throw them away because the hearts are tender and flavorful.
-Almost cabbage like in texture but with a really nice, fresher flavor.
-After all, brussels sprouts are members of the cabbage family so the taste is really no surprise but it is quite yummy.
+Don't just throw them away, because the hearts are tender and flavorful.
+They're almost cabbage-like in texture but with a really nice, fresher flavor.
+After all, brussels sprouts are members of the cabbage family, so the taste is really no surprise—but it is quite yummy.

 How to Steam Brussels Sprout Hearts